On Jordan classes for Vinberg's theta-groups: Introduction

 \section{Introduction}

 0.3cm Theta groups (or, equivalently, periodically graded reductive Lie algebras) were deeply studied in \cite{MR0430168,MR549013} as a natural generalisation of symmetric spaces, \cite{MR158024,MR0311837}.
 In all situations $\fg$ is a ${\mathbb Z}_m$-graded complex reductive Lie algebra, its degree $0$ part $\fg_0$ is again reductive and the focus is on the action of the corresponding connected algebraic group $G_0$ on the other homogeneous components $\fg_i$ of $\fg$.
 As observed by Vinberg, there is no loss of generality in studying the action on the degree $1$ component $V=\fg_1$ only.
-Key results in \cite{MR0430168} concern invariant theory and include: the introduction of a little Weyl group and the analogue of the Steinberg map and Chevalley's restriction theorem and the proof that the little Weyl groups are complex reflection groups.
+Key results in \cite{MR0430168} concern n \ theory and include: the introduction of a little Weyl group and the analogue of the Steinberg map and Chevalley's restriction theorem and the proof that the little Weyl groups are complex reflection groups.
 These results were confirmed also in positive characteristic, \cite{levy}, where an alternative description of the little Weyl group in terms of the usual Weyl group is proposed.
 Many interesting examples in representation theory can be interpreted in terms of graded Lie algebras: for instance, if $\fg$ is the Lie algebra of a classical group $G$, a grading on the defining representation of $G$ induces a grading on $\fg$ and the $G_0$-action on $V$ can be seen as a representation of a cyclic quiver with additional structure, \cite[\S 0.3, \S9.5]{LY1}.

-A structural feature of theta groups is that they are observable groups, that is, connected reductive algebraic groups for which each fiber of the Steinberg map consists of finitely many orbits.
-This property almost characterizes the theta groups: more precisely, a connected simple irreducible observable linear group is either a (commutant of a) theta group or it is isomorphic to $\mathrm{Spin}(11)$ or $\mathrm{Spin}(13)$ \cite{MR575790}.
+A structural feature of theta groups is that they are visible groups, that is, connected reductive algebraic groups with a representation for which each fiber of the Steinberg map consists of finitely many orbits.
+This property almost characterizes the theta groups: more precisely, a connected simple irreducible visible linear group is either a (commutant of a) theta group or it is isomorphic to $\mathrm{Spin}(11)$ or $\mathrm{Spin}(13)$ \cite{MR575790}.
 Various explicit descriptions of the orbits and invariants for theta groups of order $m=2$ are known (see \cite[Summary Table]{MR1100485}) but a number of cases with $m\geq 3$ have also been considered in the literature \cite{MR2765379,MR1680007, MR1773770, MR1789188, MR504529}.

 An important application of theta group theory is in the representation theory of reductive groups over a $p$-adic field $F$.
 Indeed, the classification of positive rank gradings \cite{levy,levy2,reeder} over the residue field $k$ of a maximal unramified extension $L$ of $F$ leads to the classification of non-degenerate $K$-types, and stable $G_0$-orbits in $V^*$ are stricly related to supercuspidal representations of the rational points of $G$ over $F$ attached to elliptic Z-regular elements of the Weyl group, \cite{reeder2}.
 Also, in the context of a graded version of the generalized Springer correspondence, the block decomposition of the $G_0$-equivariant derived category supported on the nilpotent part of each $\fg_i$ leads to the construction of representations of various graded double affine Hecke algebras with possibly unequal parameters, one for each block, \cite{LY1, LY3}.
 It emerges from these constructions that parabolic induction is no longer the right instrument in the graded setting, leading to the introduction of spirals.
 This shows that even though many results in the classical symmetric case have an analogue in the graded setting, generalisations to the case of $m>2$ are not always straightforward.